 Items such as medieval children's toys and the tooth of King Matthias Corvinus' leopard (he kept it as a pet) were found during an excavation of Castle Hill.

 Shopping here is fabulous (it's what I loved most about the city.)
 On my trip to Budapest, we shopped at two malls.
 Mammut is a large shopping mall which was located just a few blocks from the bed and breakfast where we stayed, Mohácsi Panzió.
 We shopped here literally every day we were in Budapest.
 This mall has an amazing European clothing store called Mango, which I highly recommend checking out.

 The City Center mall is considerably larger than Mammut.
-It's actually the largest mall in Budapest with over 400 stores.
-That said, if you're looking for a fun place to really do some shopping, I highly recommend going to a market.
+It's the largest mall in Budapest with over 400 stores.
+That said, if you're looking for a fun place to do some shopping, I highly recommend going to a market.
 There are a few open-air markets around Budapest where you can pick up some nice items at great prices.
 Central Market Hall, an indoor marketplace is a must-see.

-Budapest is split in half by the River Danube, but did you know there are seven landmasses (islands) in the Danube within the city of Budapest?
-The most famous island here is Margaret Island, or Margitsziget.
+Budapest is split in half by the River Danube, but did you know there are seven land masses (islands) in the Danube within the city of Budapest?
+The most famous island here is Margaret Island or Margitsziget.

 We had a picnic on the island and played a little bit of soccer with locals.
 It was a blast and highly recommend spending some time on the island.
-Access to the island can be difficult as no cars are allowed on the island (aside from buses and emergency vehicles.)
+Access to the island can be tricky as no cars are allowed on the island (aside from buses and emergency vehicles.)
 You can get on the island via a walk bridge.

 Wear a comfy pair of shoes as you'll want to spend some time strolling around the island.
 If walking's not your thing, you can rent a bicycle or a strange, four-wheeled, four-seat bicycle.
 (It looks something like a golf cart.)